 Though situated just five minutes from downtown Duluth, the Owl in the Oak Treehouse feels a world away, thanks to it being tucked in the woods at the end of a stone path and small footbridge.
 Its location above a small stream in a quiet valley lends this modern treehouse seclusion but also allows guests to embrace their inner kid.

 With the absence of a TV, guests are encouraged to disconnect and bask in the views of the forest.
-For those who crave the urban experience, peruse the trendy restaurants, breweries and shops of Parsons Alley and discover the former cotton farm at McDaniel Farm Park in Duluth.
+For those who crave the urban experience, peruse the trendy restaurants, breweries and shops of Parsons Alley.

 Vibe: Lakeside Sanctuary

 Nestled on the 75-acre Wildwood Park outside of Augusta, this glampsite offers convenient access to Clarks Hill Lake.
 Aside from being a popular fishing spot, the 72,000-acre lake is great for boating, paddle boarding, kayaking and swimming.
 Sunbathe on the shore, or hike the historic Bartram Trail, then round out the evening by gathering around the campsite’s wood firepit for s’mores.

 Various options for accommodations exist including bell tents and safari tents that sleep up to six, and each is equipped with a Keurig coffee maker, mini-fridge, and air conditioning and heating unit for a comfortable stay.
 The Timberline Glamping Company also operates in several other locations in Georgia state parks and in Florida, including at Lake Lanier, Amicalola Falls State Park, Hillsborough River State Park and Unicoi State Park.